Read more about

 Bahrain holds a unique place in the Persian Gulf with one of the most liberal cultural heritage in the region.
 It is home to an ethnically diverse group of inhabitants which make it an interesting place where one can find several civilizations to have left their mark.
-With 7 sites nominated by the state to be recognized as world heritage sites so far, the Pearling Sites and Qal’at-al-Bahrain turn out to be the only ones approved.
+With 7 sites nominated by the state to be recognized as world heritage sites so far, the Pearling Sites, the Qal’at-al-Bahrain, and newly the Dilmun Burial Mounds are the only ones to be improved.
 Here we take a walk to these exquisite reserves of rich culture and heritage rooted in Bahrain’s glorious past.

 Ancient Qal’at al-Bahrain Harbor City and Capital of Dilmun

 Qal’at Al-Bahrain is the most famous archeological site in Bahrain.
 It was declared a UNESCO World Heritage Site in July 2005 becoming Bahrain’s first cultural heritage site.
 Qal’at means a fort and the Bahrain Fort is formidable in every sense of the word.
 So far, only about 25% of the site has been excavated with more wonders yet to be explored.
 The efforts so far have highlighted the rich heritage and advancement of the ancient civilization with not only commercial and residential but also public communal, religious and military sites identified showcasing the structure and planned nature of the buried city.
 It is the only site in Bahrain with such an extensive network of buildings and more still expected to come.
 This particular site is understood to be the capital city of Dilmun, one of the oldest identified civilizations in the region.
 The site has also been declared as a national monument and preservation efforts include a zoning plan and a collaboration between government agencies who work together to maintain the outstanding universal value of this heritage site.

 Muharraq Island, Qal’at Bu Mahir Fortress, And Coastal And Offshore Pearling Sites